sajjjadayobi/FaceLib/README.md

 ## Age & Gender Classification:
 - I use UTKFace DataSet for Age & Gender
+- you can use this backbone networks: full, tiny

  ```python
     from Retinaface.Retinaface import FaceDetector
     from AgeGender.Detector import AgeGender